 Employees renting vehicles will most likely be given the option of buying the following two types of rental insurance:

 - Liability Insurance which covers bodily injury or property damage to a third party.

 - The University has a Hired and Non-owned Liability Insurance policy for vehicles rented for University business.
-The University's policy is only an excess policy.
 This policy has a $1,000,000.00 combined single limit for bodily injury and/or property damage to others.

 - Physical Damage Insurance, often referred to as a Collision Damage Waiver (CDW) or a Loss Damage Waiver (LDW), which covers property damage to vehicles.

 When renting cars for University business, employees should follow the following guidelines:

 - Decline the Liability Insurance offered by the rental company, if you are renting the vehicle in Massachusetts and you will only be driving the vehicle Massachusetts.

 - Purchase the Liability Insurance offered by the rental company, if not already included in an existing contract, if renting a vehicle outside of the State of Massachusetts or for use outside of Massachusetts.

 - Paying with University issued business credit card/procard/travel card: